MontgomeryLab/tinyRNA/doc/Configuration.md

 Matplotlib styles can be optionally overridden using a matplotlib stylesheet.
 The stylesheet provided by `tiny get-template` contains the defaults utilized by Plotter.
 Please keep in mind that Plotter overrides these defaults for a few specific elements of certain plots.
 Feel free to reach out if there is a plot style you wish to override but find you are unable to.

-## In-depth: Run Config
+## Run Config Details

 ### The processed Run Config
 When the pipeline starts up, tinyRNA will process the Run Config based on the contents of it and your other configuration files, and the processed copy will be saved to your run directory.
 The processed configuration is what ultimately determines the behavior of the workflow.
 This provides auto-documentation for all of your pipeline runs.

-## In-depth: Paths File
+## Paths File Details

 ### Building Bowtie Indexes
-If you don't have bowtie indexes already built for your reference genome, tinyRNA can build them for you at the beginning of an end-to-end run and reuse them on subsequent runs using the same Paths File.
+If you don't have bowtie indexes already built for your reference genome, tinyRNA can build them for you at the beginning of an end-to-end run and reuse them on subsequent runs with the same Paths File.

 To build bowtie indexes:
 1. Open your Run Config in a text editor and find the `run_bowtie_build` key.
 Set its value to `true` and save it.